Skip to main content

 Building next to the Agricultural Land Reserve carries a higher bar than a typical site.
 Where a parcel abuts protected farmland and sensitive watercourses, the City expects a clear demonstration that construction will not erode soil, water, or agricultural capability next door, and that any unavoidable impacts are accounted for.
 The owner of this Richmond development engaged Titrin to lead the environmental side of that obligation and bring it together into one submission the municipality could act on.
 Titrin prepared a Construction Environmental Management Plan covering sediment and erosion control, protection of the ALR interface, and the practical measures crews would follow on the ground; an Environmental Impact Assessment characterising the site’s environmental values and the development’s likely effects; and environmental compensation modelling to quantify and offset residual impacts.

-Delivered in collaboration with environmental biologist partners, with Titrin as lead consultant, the work reconciled the agricultural-interface and habitat considerations into a single coherent regulatory position.
-Drawing on a regulator-informed perspective from years inside ALC and municipal review, Titrin scoped each contributor’s role up front and packaged the CEMP, assessment, and compensation modelling for submission to the City of Richmond.
-The result was an integrated, science-backed environmental package that gave the development a defensible footing for municipal review, with one accountable point of contact — the Professional Agrologist on the file — from assessment through submission.
-It is representative of the full-cycle environmental and permitting work Titrin delivers across Richmond, the Fraser Valley, and Metro Vancouver where projects meet the edge of the Agricultural Land Reserve.
+Delivered with environmental biologist partners and Titrin as lead consultant, the work pulled the agricultural-interface and habitat considerations into one coherent regulatory position.
+With years inside ALC and municipal review behind the file, Titrin scoped each contributor’s role up front and packaged the CEMP, assessment, and compensation modelling for the City of Richmond.
+That gave the development a solid environmental footing for municipal review, with one accountable contact, the Professional Agrologist on the file, from assessment through submission.
+It’s the kind of environmental and permitting work Titrin handles where a project meets the edge of the ALR.